elixir-marine/mmg-cluster-setup/README.md

     - https://github.com/CSC-IT-Center-for-Science/pouta-ansible-cluster
     - https://github.com/CSC-IT-Center-for-Science/pouta-ansible-cluster/blob/feature/heterogenous_vm_support%2324/playbooks/hortonworks/README.md
 - Open access to the cluster master for all "admins":
-  - Get the IP used for the internet connection on the machine where the tool is running, via <ipCheck>.
+  - Get the IP used for the internet connection on the machine where the tool is running, via {ipCheck}.
-  - Add this IP to the <ipAdmins> list.
+  - Add this IP to the {ipAdmins} list.
-  - For all IPs in the <ipAdmins> list, create a security group rule in the group <clusterName>-master with the parameters: Ingress, port 8080, protocol TCP.
+  - For all IPs in the {ipAdmins} list, create a security group rule in the group {clusterName}-master with the parameters: Ingress, port 8080, protocol TCP.
 - Generate file "ambari_csc-spark-cluster_firefox.sh", which is an executable acting as a web shortcut for opening Ambari web-gui in the browser.
 - Launch the transfered copy of this tool on Bastion.
 - Running on Bastion: